-Although nothing lasts forever, there are a lot of handling tips you can do to help prevent CD rot from occurring and make your discs lasting much longer.
+Although nothing lasts forever, there are handling tips you can do to help prevent CD rot from occurring and make your discs lasting much longer.

 - Store discs vertically and not horizontally.

-- Keep discs in a protective casing (jewel box) not a sleeve or other envelope type holder.
+- Keep discs in a protective casing (jewel box) not a sleeve or envelope holder.

 - Do not stick labels on them.

-- If you're writing on the disc only use a marker.
+- If you are writing by hand on the disc label, use a marker with a soft tip.

 - Keep out of the sun.

-- Handle the discs with care.
-This includes the top and bottom of the disc.
+- Handle both sides of the discs with care.

 - Keep in a room with a comfortable temperature (between 40 and 70) and with a low humidity.

-- Keep out of rooms or away from locations where the temperature changes frequently (e.g. away from heaters, stoves, fireplaces, swamp coolers, etc.).
+- Keep out of rooms or away from locations where the temperature changes frequently (e.g., away from heaters, stoves, fireplaces, and swamp coolers).

-Unlike traditional CDs, DVDs, and mass manufactured discs, CD-R and other recordable discs use other alloys and not aluminum that are not as susceptible to oxidation.
+Unlike traditional CDs and DVDs, mass manufactured discs, CD-R discs, and other recordable discs use other alloys and not aluminum that are not as susceptible to oxidation.
 However, all steps mentioned above in caring for the discs should still be followed.
-If the data is really important it's also always a good idea to make more than one copy.
+If the data is important, it is also always a good idea to make more than one copy.